-Doctoral students benefit from subject-specific training offered by the department, such as Greek palaeography, Latin and Oral History, and from the Generic Skills Programme organised by the college.
+Doctoral students benefit from subject-specific training offered by the department, such as Greek palaeography, Latin and Oral History, and from the Researcher Development Programme organised by the college.
 Financial assistance is provided to pursue language courses elsewhere in London and to help with attendance at conferences and travel to archives.

 If you are interested in applying for the History PhD programme you should first consult the staff directory to see if any staff member works in your area.
 If so, you should contact them to discuss your topic and your application.
 Alternatively you could contact the Director of Graduate Studies.

-The Department invites applications for the Arts and Humanities Research Council Awards and the College Doctoral Awards for entry in 2014, offered as part of the Techne Doctoral training partnership.
+The Department invites applications for the Arts and Humanities Research Council Awards and the College Doctoral Awards for entry in 2017, offered as part of the Techne Doctoral training partnership.
 Successful applicants will have an outstanding academic track record and show excellent promise in terms of the quality and feasibility of their research.
 They will be expected to contribute significantly to the research culture of the Department, for instance in its research centres as well as to the wider College environment.
-For further information, click here and application forms, click here.
+For further information on applying to TECHNE click here and, for application forms, click here.